Axiom of extensionality

-The axiom of extensionality, also called the axiom of extent, is an axiom used in many forms of axiomatic set theory, such as Zermelo–Fraenkel set theory.
-The axiom defines what a set is.
+The axiom of extensionality, also called the axiom of extent, is an axiom used in many forms of axiomatic set theory, such as the Zermelo–Fraenkel set theory.
 Informally, the axiom means that the two sets A and B are equal if and only if A and B have the same members.

 Etymology

-The term extensionality, as used in 'Axiom of Extensionality has its roots in logic.
+The term extensionality, as used in 'axiom of extensionality has its roots in logic.
 An intensional definition describes the necessary and sufficient conditions for a term to apply to an object.
-For example: "An even number is an integer which is divisible by 2."
+For example: "An even number is an integer that is divisible by 2."
 An extensional definition instead lists all objects where the term applies.
 For example: "An even number is any one of the following integers: 0, 2, 4, 6, 8..., -2, -4, -6, -8..."
 In logic, the extension of a predicate is the set of all things for which the predicate is true.